ana-yurt/macs40123-ltr3/README.md

 # MACS40123 LTR3 Project Repository

 Welcome to the repository for MACS40123 LTR3!
-This project explores key computational methods in time-series prediction and causal inference.
+This project explores computational methods in time-series prediction and causal inference.
 Below is a brief guide to the files and their corresponding sections.

 ## Sections and Files